inBeat/inbeat-website/content/top-influencers/tiktok/food/argentina/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Argentina In 2023
+title: Top 10 Food TikTok Influencers In Argentina In 2024
 description: >-
-  Find top food TikTok influencers in Argentina in 2023.
-Most popular hashtags: #fyp #parati #food #foryou.
+  Find top food TikTok influencers in Argentina in 2024.
+Most popular hashtags: #fyp #parati #food #foodporn.
 platform: TikTok
-hits: 56
+hits: 57
-text_top: Identify the best TikTok accounts on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: Our platform has 56 TikTok influencers like this in Argentina for you to work with.
+text_bottom: inBeat holds 57 TikTok influencers like this in Argentina for you to contact.
 profiles:
   - username: "mechimansilla"
     fullname: >-